 So a new random number is introduced – it’s called NONCE or a number that can be used only once.
 A miner repeats this process of generating hashes with NONCE until it or some other miner successfully creates a hash that the protocol approves.

 So the miners are effectively competing against each other to get the reward.
-This kind of cryptographical problems is called Proof of Work.
-Every mineable cryptocurrency has some sort of difficulty adjustment algorithm that makes the whole mining process more difficult over time by making the miners calculate more complicated hashes.
+This kind of cryptographical problem is called Proof of Work.
+Every mineable cryptocurrency has some difficulty adjustment algorithm that makes the whole mining process more difficult over time by making the miners calculate more complicated hashes.

 What Are Mining Pools?

-A mining pool acts like an individual miner itself, but in reality, it is comprised of hundreds of other individual miners.
+A mining pool acts like an individual miner itself, but it comprises hundreds of other individual miners in reality.
 These miners share their mining rigs processing power and work towards the same problem.